lbryio/lbry.tech/documents/resources/schema.md

 ## [Claim](https://github.com/lbryio/lbryschema/blob/master/lbryschema/proto/claim.proto)

-A `Claim` is the toplevel schema for everything that is published to the blockchain.
+A `Claim` is the top level schema for everything that is published to the blockchain.

 ```protobuf
 message Claim {